 client.transport.sniffto false.
 For more information, see Transport Client (5.x).

-Java REST Client
+Java REST clients

-- Java Low Level REST Client: Java Low Level REST Client communicates with an Elasticsearch cluster over HTTP.
-APIs are not responsible for data encoding and decoding.
-Java Low Level REST Client is compatible with Elasticsearch of all versions.
+- Java Low Level REST Client: communicates with an Elasticsearch cluster over HTTP.
+API operations do not encode or decode data.
+Java Low Level REST Client is compatible with all versions of Elasticsearch.

-project.
+- Java High Level REST Client: Java High Level REST Client is developed based on Java Low Level REST Client and is designed to expose API operation-specific methods.
+Java High Level REST Client depends on the Elasticsearch core project.
 The client accepts a request object as a parameter and returns a response object.
-All APIs can be synchronously or asynchronously called.
+All API operations can be synchronously or asynchronously called.